-Credit risk relates to the risk of loss resulting from non-performance or non-payment by counterparties pursuant to the terms of their contractual obligations.
+In addition to the credit risk discussion as disclosed in Note 2, Summary of Significant Accounting Policies, to the Company's audited consolidated financial statements included in the Company's 2014 Form 10-K, the following item is a discussion of the concentration of credit risk for the Company's financial instruments.
+Credit risk relates to the risk of loss resulting from non-performance or non-payment by counterparties pursuant to the tems of their contractual obligations.
 The Company monitors and manages credit risk through credit policies that include: (i) an established credit approval process; (ii) daily monitoring of counterparties' credit limits; (iii) the use of credit mitigation measures such as margin, collateral, prepayment arrangements, or volumetric limits; (iv) the use of payment netting agreements; and (v) the use of master netting agreements that allow for the netting of positive and negative exposures of various contracts associated with a single counterparty.
 Risks surrounding counterparty performance and credit could ultimately impact the amount and timing of expected cash flows.
 The Company seeks to mitigate counterparty risk by having a diversified portfolio of counterparties.

 Counterparty credit exposure includes credit risk exposure under certain long-term agreements, including solar and other PPAs.
 As external sources or observable market quotes are not available to estimate such exposure, the Company estimates the exposure related to these contracts based on various techniques including, but not limited to, internal models based on a fundamental analysis of the market and extrapolation of observable market data with similar characteristics.
 Based on these valuation techniques, as of September 30, 2015, credit risk exposure to these counterparties attributable to the Company's ownership interests was approximately \$2.9 billion for the next five years.
-The majority of these power contracts are with utilities with strong credit quality and public utility commission or other regulatory support.
-However, such regulated utility counterparties can be impacted by changes in government regulations, which the Company is unable to predict.
+The majority of these power contracts are with utilities with strong credit quality and public utility commission or other regulatory support, as further described in Note 11, Segment Reporting, to the Company's audited consolidated financial statements included in the Company's 2014 Form 10-K. However, such regulated utility counterparties can be impacted by changes in government regulations, which the Company is unable to predict.